Skip to main content

-While the post-pandemic years have generated a fair level of economic anxiety (we see you, Great Resignation), companies have seen an average marketing job growth of 12.2% in the past year.
-Marketing leaders and CMOs are very much in demand, playing a critical role in growing businesses, generating brand awareness, and driving sales.
+Despite the economic anxiety of recent years, Deloitte shows companies have seen an average marketing job growth of 12.2%.
+Marketing leaders and CMOs (be it fractional or full-time) are still very much in demand, playing a critical role in growing businesses, generating brand awareness, and driving sales.

 As a top executive position, the role of Chief Marketing Officer is one that should never be taken lightly.
-Your CMO will not only be in charge of your marketing efforts, they will also be an integral part of your leadership team, helping shape your company culture.
+Your CMO will not only be in charge of your marketing efforts, they will also be an integral part of your leadership and marketing team structure, helping shape your company culture.

-This is why it's crucial to ask the right CMO interview questions to dig beyond your candidate's interest in the role and their marketing background.
-But first, you need to look at the qualities that make a successful CMO.
+This is why it's crucial to ask the right marketing interview questions to dig beyond your candidate's interest in the role and their marketing background.

 Take things a step further by asking the following questions, which should reveal quite a bit about how your candidate would operate in their CMO role, how they would fit on the leadership team, and where they see your marketing efforts evolving in the future.

-1. Describe the least successful marketing campaign you have ever worked on.
+1. Describe the least successful marketing campaign you worked on.
 What would you do differently?

 2. Can you pitch us what we do at this company?